Advanced Studies in the New Testament

 Semester 1 - 2014 (UoN Broken Bay Institute - Online)

 Upon completion of this course students will be expected to: 1.
-Demonstrate critical knowledge of the historical, cultural and religious background of the New Testament.
+Demonstrate advanced knowledge of the historical, cultural and religious background of the Christian Scriptures.
 2. Provide a narrative outline of the four Gospels and identify the situation and concerns of the communities whose lives they reflect.
-3. Critically assess Paul’s contribution to the early Church and the context of his letters with special attention to 1 Corinthians.
-4. Apply a critical exegetical method to selected passages from the Synoptic Gospels or the Letters of St Paul.
-5. Appreciate the New Testament as a literary expression of the Resurrection faith of the early Christian community.
+3. Critically analyse Paul’s contribution to the early Church and the context of his letters with special attention to 1 Corinthians.
+4. Apply a critical exegetical method to selected passages from the Synoptic Gospels or the Letters of St Paul at an advanced level.
+5. Appreciate the New Testament as a literary expression of the theological positions held by the early Christian communities.

 |Course Materials||None listed|